Nominations for the prestigious 2015/2016 NSTF Awards in partnership with South32 are now open!

 Publicity and Outreach Campaign with Winners

-This prestigious recognition also profiles the winners as role models to thousands of young people at Science Centres and Universities across the country, through an outreach programme named the Share 'n Dare Programme, in which the youth are inspired by the Award winners to take up careers in SET.
+This prestigious recognition also profiles the winners as role models to thousands of young people at Science Centres and Universities across the country, through an outreach programme named the Share 'n Dare Programme, in which the youth are inspired by bitcoin casino south africa the Award winners to take up careers in SET.
 Thousands of South Africans are also reached through the Awards media partnerships with Business Report and Mail & Guardian, ensuring that not only the winners but also their employers are recognised for their expertise in SET.